-> - Vitamin D levels change naturally with the seasons.
-How much UV exposure a person needs depends on the time of year, UV levels, their skin type and their existing vitamin D levels.
+- Vitamin D levels change naturally with the seasons.
+The amount of UV exposure you need depends on the time of year, UV levels, your skin type and existing vitamin D levels.

-> - Being physically active outdoors will help make vitamin D.
+- Being physically active outdoors will help your body to produce vitamin D.

-> - The body can only absorb a limited amount of vitamin D at a time.
+- The body can only absorb a limited amount of vitamin D at a time.
 Spending extra time in the sun won’t increase vitamin D levels – but will increase your risk of skin cancer.

 - Some people are at increased risk of low vitamin D – this includes people with naturally very dark skin and people who have very low exposure to sunlight.